More is Merrier: Relax the Non-Collusion Assumption in Multi-Server PIR: Multi-Server PIR Constructions

-\paragraph{Boyle-Gilboa-Ishai's construction for $2$-server cPIR} This construction utilizes a PRG-based 2-party DPF.
+\paragraph{B.1.
+Boyle-Gilboa-Ishai's construction for $2$-server cPIR} This construction utilizes a PRG-based 2-party Distributed Point Function (DPF).
 The client distributes the point function $f_{a,1}:[N]\rightarrow \mathbb{Z}_2$ to two servers to retrieve $\D_a$.
 She generates a pair of keys $(k_1,k_2)$ with a secure PRG, obtains function shares $(f_1,f_2)$ and sends $(f_i,k_i)$ to server $i$.
 Server $i$ responds with $\sum_{j=1}^N \D_jf_i(j)$.
 The client then obtains $\D_a$ by xor-ing two responses.